WhoIAM-Development/WhoIAmB2CLocalizationTool/README.md

 3. The LocalizedCollection elements can be represented as follow up column with same resourceId, ElementId, TargetCollection and ResourceType as **CollectionValues**
     This row specifies **LocalizedCollection:Item** node in xml.
 This row does not have to be immediately after the parent collection row.
     The columns ElementType and StringId can be left empty.

+### Conversion of Xml to CSV
+1. The xml file should have Localization node as root element.